resotto/gochk/README.md

 - ![#FFFF00](https://via.placeholder.com/15/FFFF00/000000?text=+) Ignored
   - which means the path is ignored (not checked).
 - ![#800080](https://via.placeholder.com/15/800080/000000?text=+) Warning
-  - which means something happened (and gochk doesn't check it).
+  - which means something happened (and gochk didn't check it).
 - ![#FF0000](https://via.placeholder.com/15/FF0000/000000?text=+) Violated
   - which means there are dependencies which violates dependency rule.